 The Finnish Red Cross Blood Service is the only blood service organisation in Finland.
 Blood services are authorised and supervised by the Finnish Medicines Agency Fimea, which operates under the Ministry of Social Affairs and Health.
 The Blood Service is also authorised for pharmaceutical wholesale, tissue centre activities, production of cell therapy products (ATMPs) and laboratory work.
 The Blood Service is part of the Finnish Red Cross and has a separate administration.

 In between the FRC general assemblies and council meetings, the highest authority in matters regarding the Blood Service is vested in the Board of the FRC, which is also responsible for the activities and finances of the Blood Service.
-The Board of the FRC appoints the Directorate of the Blood Service.
+The Board of the FRC appoints the Management Group of the Blood Service.

 The Chief Executive of the Blood Service is in charge of the operations of the Blood Service and their further development.
 The Management Group supports the Chief Executive in these duties.

 The Chief Executive of the Blood Service was Martti Syrjälä.
 The Management Group comprised Kari Aranko (Quality Management, Research and Product Development), Jarkko Ihalainen (Products and Medical Services), Heikki Myllyniemi (Digital Services), Satu Pastila (Blood Donation Operations), Katarina Stendahl (Financial Services) and Willy Toiviainen (Communications and Human Resources).